vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

   the `tanzu context create` or `tanzu context use` commands for managing contexts.

-- **Repurposing:** The deprecated `tanzu login` core command has been repurposed to facilitate logging into the Tanzu Application Platform.
+- **Repurposing:** The deprecated `tanzu login` core command has been repurposed to facilitate logging into the Tanzu Platform for Kubernetes.
 It is no longer considered deprecated.

 - **For Legacy CLI Users:** If you still require the use of any legacy Tanzu CLI,